aimtruong/team-profile-generator/README.md

 >
 >[My GitHub Profile](https://github.com/aimtruong)
 >
->Email me at aimtruong@ucdavis.edu if you have any additional questions!
+>Email me at nttruong00@gmail.com if you have any additional questions!